-There are no thermal asymmetries seen in the breasts.
-There is a vascular area in the left upper, inner breast near the sternum with a temperature differential of 0.3 degrees C. The slight areas of hyperthermia in the upper quadrants of both breasts do not appear suspicious but should be monitored for change.
+There are thermal asymmetries seen in the breasts.
+There is a vascular area in the left upper inner breast near the sternum with a temperature differential of 0.5 degrees C. The slight areas of hyperthermia in the upper quadrants of both breasts do not appear suspicious but should be monitored for change.
 This study is suitable to be archived and compared with a repeat study in three months to establish a baseline, prior to annual testing.
+The left nipple is warmer than the right by 0.4 degrees C.

-No temperature differential is identified in the nipple region.
-Lymphatic congestion is identified in the axillae, slightly more intense in the right axillae.
+Lymphatic congestion is identified in the axillae.